dougbreaux/dougbreaux.github.io/_posts/2021-01-12-cors-and-websphere.md

         Header set Access-Control-Allow-Headers "content-type"
 ```

-Although, in my defense, I read _somewhere_ (that I can't find now), that certain request headers would be assumed to be allowed by default.
-I can't swear whether I read that `content-type` was one such header, or whether I just assumed it _had_ to be a default one.
+Although, in my defense, I had read that [certain request headers would be assumed to be allowed by default](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_request_header), and `content-type` should have been one of those.

 But what really clinched that one was that, in this case, the Chromium-Edge console gave the particularly helpful error:
 ```